emmt/InterpolationKernels.jl/docs/src/kernels.md

          0                           if |x| ≥ 2
 ```

-An of a cubic B-spline is created by:
+An instance of a cubic B-spline is created by:

 ```julia
 BSpline{4,T}()